hernantz/blog/content/privileged-victimhood.md

 Summary: The dangers of identity politics and State imposed privileges
 Status: draft

-It is one thing to proclaim tolerance, a pillar of a free society, where there are no artificial impediments to everyone to live according to their beliefs, their sexuality or ideologies.
-And another thing is to seek privileges that generate inequality in your favor.

-There is nothing wrong with seeking privileges, let me say.
+There is nothing wrong with seeking privileges that generate inequality in your favor, let me say.
 It is what every lobby or group does to improve their individual or collective well-being, be that a better salary, more stability, less taxes, less controls, free stuff, etc.

-Many times these privileges have and ideological justification behind with certain factual basis, in which lobbyists believe in their right to impose them, either because they are morally superior or, in the most common case, victims oppressed by wars, patriarchy, slavery, segregation, inquisition, conquests, poverty, labor exploitation, holocausts or dictatorships.
+Many times these privileges have and ideological justification behind with certain factual basis, in which lobbyists believe for their right to impose them, either because they are morally superior or, in the most common case, victims oppressed by wars, patriarchy, slavery, segregation, inquisition, conquests, poverty, labor exploitation, holocausts or dictatorships.

 Identity politics are on the raise these days and embrace these claims, under lobby groups like union workers, LGTB, blacks, indigenous people, etc, where your individuality is no longer defined by your ideas, abilities and efforts, but by your race, sex, religion, salary, etc, which identifies and predetermine your future based on the heritage of the collective you belong to.